Global marketing news – 22 May 2015

 CTR Market Research first conducted the survey in March, when they asked Chinese consumers whether they intended to buy an Apple Watch and why.
 In April they asked the same questions.

-The study found that in March, 41% of respondents who said they didn’t intend to buy an Apple Watch said their decision was because they did not think they needed one.
-In April this reason rose to account for 56% of respondents who said they didn’t intend to buy an Apple Watch.
+The study found that in March, 41% of respondents who said they did not intend to buy an Apple Watch said their decision was because they did not think they needed one.
+In April this reason rose to account for 56% of respondents who said they did not intend to buy an Apple Watch.

 Another key reason for Chinese consumers shunning smartwatches was their price, with over a third of all respondents saying that they were too expensive.